JordanMicahBennett/Artificial-neural-networks-for-kids/README.md

 This short book is a chance to understand the whole structure of an elementary, but powerful artificial neural network, just as well as you understand how to write your name.”

-INTUITIVE VISUALIZATION OF BACK-PROGPAGATION ALGORITHM
+INTUITIVE VISUALIZATION OF BACK-PROGPAGATION ALGORITHM (FROM PAPER)
 ============================================
 ![Alt text](https://github.com/JordanMicahBennett/Artificial-neural-networks-for-kids/blob/master/_image_ii.png "default page")